 But there is a lot more to Newt Gingrich than these remarkable achievements.
-As an author, Newt has published 34 books including 14 fiction and nonfiction New York Times best-sellers.
+As an author, Newt has published 35 books including 15 fiction and nonfiction New York Times best sellers.

-Non-fiction books include his latest, Breakout, in addition to A Nation Like No Other, Ronald Reagan: Rendezvous with Destiny, To Save America, Rediscovering God in America, 5 Principles for a Successful Life, Drill Here, Drill Now, Pay Less, Real Change, A Contract with the Earth, Winning the Future: A 21st Century Contract with America, To Renew America, Lessons Learned the Hard Way, Saving Lives & Saving Money, Window of Opportunity, and The Art of Transformation.
+Non-fiction books include the #1 New York Times best seller, Understanding Trump, in addition to Breakout, A Nation Like No Other, Ronald Reagan: Rendezvous with Destiny, To Save America, Rediscovering God in America, 5 Principles for a Successful Life, Drill Here, Drill Now, Pay Less, Real Change, A Contract with the Earth, Winning the Future: A 21st Century Contract with America, To Renew America, Lessons Learned the Hard Way, Saving Lives & Saving Money, Window of Opportunity, and The Art of Transformation.
 He is also the author of a series of historical fiction books including, Gettysburg, Grant Comes East, Never Call Retreat: Lee and Grant the Final Victory, 1945, Pearl Harbor, Days of Infamy, To Make Men Free, To Try Men’s Souls, Valley Forge, and Victory at Yorktown.
 These novels are active history studies in the lessons of warfare based on fictional accounts of historical wartime battles and their aftermaths.
-His latest novel, Treason, is the sequel to Duplicity and is a thriller of Washington intrigue and international terrorism.
+His latest novel, Vengeance, is the third volume in his bestselling Brooke Grant series, which includes Treason and Duplicity.
+These novels are political thrillers focused on Washington intrigue and international terrorism.

-Newt and his wife, Callista, host and produce historical and public policy documentaries.
+Newt and his wife, Callista, have hosted and produced historical and public policy documentaries.
 Recent films include The First American, Divine Mercy: The Canonization of John Paul II, A City Upon A Hill, America at Risk, Nine Days That Changed The World, Ronald Reagan: Rendezvous with Destiny, Rediscovering God in America, Rediscovering God in America II: Our Heritage, and We Have the Power.